nicktheo59/nicktheo59.github.io/index.md

 ### Progress on Aims

-As a visual person I like to plan ahead and keep track of my progress in the form of Comic-like pictures.
+As a visual person I like to plan ahead and keep track of progress in the form of Comic-like pictures.
 I call it "Visual Accountability".
-It beats reading a long, complicated plan (although full write-ups are available for the investors and finance people).
+It beats re-reading a long, complicated plan when I have already thought through the project milestones (although full write-ups are available for the investors and finance people).
-The best way to use them is as a 'glanceable' tool to communicate your quarterly OKRs with colleagues.
+They can serve as a visible cue to keep you focused, but also create reference cues to more easily communicate progress between teammates and stakeholders.

 <!-- class="btn btn-info" -->